cloudspannerecosystem/spanner-dump/README.md

 This tool can be used for the following use cases.

-- Export a database in text format for testing purposes
+- Export a database schema and/or data in text format for testing purposes
 - Export a database running on [Cloud Spanner Emulator](https://cloud.google.com/spanner/docs/emulator)

 For production databases, you should use an [officially-provided export](https://cloud.google.com/spanner/docs/export),